Staff

 Senior IT Associate

-James (he/him/his) joined Proteus in March of 2022.
+James joined Proteus in March of 2022.
 As Senior IT Associate James brings nearly a decade of experience working with Microsoft products and services to Proteus Fund's ongoing projects and IT directives.
-Prior to joining Proteus, James worked with organizations across industries such as education, construction, healthcare, and legal services,...
+Prior to joining Proteus, James worked with organizations across industries such as education, construction, healthcare, and legal services, supporting h...

 sets of technology.